Divorce Survival Tips for ISFP Personality Types

 Although ISFPs love and cherish their friends and family, they need time by themselves to rest and rejuvenate.
 Well-meaning friends and family may reach out to you even more than usual at a time like this.
 They may invite you to talk, hang out, or go out.

 But a rigorous social calendar is likely not what you want or need right now.
 Thank them for their efforts, and know they’re not trying to crowd you; they’re only trying to help.
 Then, proceed with your alone time, where you get to just relax and be yourself for a while.

 Express yourself creatively

 As an ISFP, creativity is an integral part of who you are.
 You’re undoubtedly going through some heavy stuff right now, so use your talent for self-expression as a creative release.
 Grab your journal and write.
 Grab your sketchbook and draw.
 Dance around in your kitchen to music that moves you.
-(You might enjoy Hello Divorce’s Spotify playlist, titled You Got This.)
-Releasing pent-up emotions will lighten your load and set the stage for better times to come.
+(You might enjoy Hello Divorce’s Spotify playlist) Releasing pent-up emotions will lighten your load and set the stage for better times to come.

 Recommended reading for ISFPs

 Divorce is a heavy load for an ISFP, which is why we created Hello Divorce.
-We strive to make your divorce journey lighter and more bearable by providing a one-stop-shop that features access to caring professionals, carefully engineered divorce software, and free online resources.
-If you’re intrigued, sign up for your free 15-minute intro call to learn more.
+We strive to make your divorce journey lighter and more bearable by providing a one-stop shop that features access to caring professionals, carefully engineered divorce software, and free online resources.